Chris Moore

 Chris has in depth knowledge of the residential, commercial, tourism and rural planning sectors, including experience in managing; planning enforcement, lawful development certificates, conservation/listed building consents, paragraph 55/79 houses and planning appeals.

-Keen to give back to the planning community, Chris is actively involved with Gloucestershire RTPI Young Planners, organises local professional education/social events and regularly gives talks at the University of Gloucestershire and Business Events to promote the profession.
+Keen to give back to the planning community, Chris is actively involved with the RTPI (Royal Town Planning Institute), organises local professional education/social events and regularly gives talks at the University of Gloucestershire and Business Events to promote the profession.

 Projects